MuhammadKhuzaimaIqbal/MuhammadKhuzaimaIqbal/README.md

   <b>LinkedIn:</b> <a href="https://linkedin.com/in/muhammad-khuzaima-iqbal">Profile</a> &nbsp;
 </p>

-##
+##About Me

-Hi!
-I'm Muhammad Khuzaima, a recent Computer Science graduate from **Information Technology University (ITU) Lahore** and a Software Engineer passionate about **AI, backend development, and modern full-stack applications**.
+I am recent Computer Science graduate from **Information Technology University (ITU) Lahore** and a Software Engineer passionate about **AI, backend development, and modern full-stack applications**.

 I have completed a **Full-Stack AI Internship at Thryve Tech** and I'm currently working as an **AI/ML Engineering Intern at HOF Global**, where I build scalable software solutions and explore AI-driven systems.